tommertron/sta/sta-tommertron/content/rules/Talents.md

 6. **Medical Talents**:
    - **Doctor’s Orders**: When attempting a task to coordinate others or to coerce someone into a specific course of action, use your Medicine discipline instead of Command.

-### Conclusion

-Talents in "Star Trek Adventures" add depth and customization to characters, allowing them to specialize in particular fields and excel under certain conditions.
-These talents not only provide mechanical benefits but also enrich the narrative by highlighting characters' unique skills and backgrounds  .